Police Studies - Police and Investigations Diploma

 Career Potential

-Graduates from Police Studies may gain employment with the RCMP, municipal police services (e.g. Edmonton Police Service, Calgary Police Service) across Canada, the CN Police, Sheriff’s Department and the Canadian Forces Military Police.
+Graduates from Police Studies may gain employment with the RCMP, municipal police services (e.g., Edmonton Police Service or Calgary Police Service) across Canada, the CN Police, the Alberta Sheriffs branch, and the Canadian Forces Military Police.
 Graduates must apply directly to a police service and meet its minimum standards.

 Police and Investigations Diploma